 But it’s not built yet.

 This is one of those times where we need to store up some resolve.
 Bristol Bay remains perhaps the most important salmon stronghold in the world, a fishery that we simply cannot lose.
 It supports 14,000 jobs and a $1.5 billion economy.
 Pebble truly is the wrong mine in the wrong place.

-Next month, we anticipate the release of the Pebble Mine’s draft environmental impact statement, kicking off a comment period that really and truly could be our last best opportunity to weigh in before the permit is issued.
+The release of Pebble Mine’s draft environmental impact statement has kicked off a comment period that really and truly could be our last best opportunity to weigh in before the permit is issued.

 While Pebble is shopping around a smaller mine plan, it would still exceed the levels of impacts that the EPA has already stated would cause significant and unacceptable harm to Bristol Bay.
 Even more concerning, while Pebble touts a small mine plan to the public and decision makers, to investors they’re shopping a much larger project – one they would need to develop to make money.
 Among other inadequacies, not only has Pebble refused to provide an economic feasibility study of their mine, the permit application to the United States Army Corps of Engineers is woefully incomplete and extremely rushed.